 Network Security Specialist Salary Range

-The median annual wage for network security specialists is $84,810 (U.S. Bureau of Labor Statistics (BLS).
+The median annual wage for network security specialists is $80,600 as of May 2021 (U.S. Bureau of Labor Statistics (BLS).

 Network Security Specialist Job Outlook